rochuk/COMP-6721---AI-ducation-analysis-project/README.md

   - Bar chart showing the distribution of images in each class

   You need to wait a moment for the visualization to be displayed.
 After closing the images the labels of the duplicates would be displayed.

+-**BiasAnalysis.py**: This python file is to check the bias in the dataset based on 2 categories i.e., age and gender.

+-**Training.py**: This python file is to develop a convolutional neural network architecture for main model and two variants.

+-**FinalModel.py**: This python file is to perform KFold Cross validation on the dataset.